BetterAndroid/Hikage/docs-source/src/en/guide/quick-start.md

 ## Project Requirements

-The project needs to be created using `Android Studio` or `IntelliJ IDEA` and be of type Android or Kotlin Multiplatform project and have integrated Kotlin environment dependencies.
+The project needs to be created using `Android Studio` or `IntelliJ IDEA` and must be an Android or Kotlin Multiplatform project with integrated Kotlin environment dependencies.

-- Android Studio (It is recommended to get the latest version [from here](https://developer.android.com/studio))
+- Android Studio (It is recommended to get the latest version from [here](https://developer.android.com/studio))

-- IntelliJ IDEA (It is recommended to get the latest version [from here](https://www.jetbrains.com/idea))
+- IntelliJ IDEA (It is recommended to get the latest version from [here](https://www.jetbrains.com/idea))

 - Kotlin 1.9.0+, Gradle 8+, Java 17+, Android Gradle Plugin 8+